ReBattles2/.github/README.md

 ### For 3rd party creators
 If we violated your copyrights, we're sorry.
-Feel free to contact us via [issues](https://github.com/ReBattles2/Issues) if you want to your art has been taken down from our game.
+Feel free to contact us via [issues](https://github.com/ReBattles2/Issues) (or E-Mail [hello@square.daxel.pl](mailto:hello@square.daxel.pl)) if you want to your art has been taken down from our game.
 Thanks!